sgmurphy/wordpress-plugins/wpdatatables/readme.txt

 5. Table filters are not included.
 6. Front-end table editing is not included.
 7. Excel-like editing is not included.
-8. Advanced HighCharts and ApexCharts are not included.
+8. Advanced HighCharts,HighStock and ApexCharts are not included.
 9. Table Constructor Wizard (step-by-step table generator) is not included.
 10. Customize options for each table are not included.
+11. Transform value is not included
+12. Fixed headers and columns are not included.
 11. Access to our premium support system is not included.

 You can get all of these features by purchasing the Premium version on [the plugin's site](https://wpdatatables.com).